 Blanch your basil by dipping the leaves into boiling water until they wilt and then placing them in ice water immediately.
 The result is that the leaves cool quickly without too much flavor being lost because of the heat.
 Dry the leaves and place them in freezer bags and then into the freezer.
 Try to keep the leaves flat to make it easier to remove what you need.

 Use the cut-flower method

-You can use paper towels to keep your basil fresh while also conserving space in your refrigerator.
+You can use paper towels to keep your basil fresh while conserving space in your refrigerator.
 Wash your basil leaves in a colander or salad spinner.
 Place the leaves on damp paper towels and roll them up.
 Place the rolls into a zip lock bag.
-You can then store your basil in your refrigerator as you would spinach or other salad greens.
+You can then store your basil in your refrigerator, like spinach or other salad greens.